Nizami Ramzi

 Nizami Ramzi ogly Bakshiyev, also known as Nizami Ramzi (Nizami Rəmzi; December 20, 1947 in Baku, Soviet Union – January 19, 1997 in Baku, Azerbaijan), was a performer of Azerbaijani meykhana music.

 Biography

-After finishing technical school in 1967, Ramzi started his career as driver.
+After finishing technical school in 1967, Ramzi started his career as a driver.
 In 1988, he created "Meykhana" folklore ensemble.
 In 1991, he was filmed in Gazalkhan movie.
-On January 19, 1997, Ramzi with meykhana performer Kabir was killed in a motor vehicle accident.
+On January 19, 1997, Ramzi with meykhana performer Kabir were killed in a motor vehicle accident.